apache/logging-log4net/doc/RELEASING.md

     - currently, this _must_ happen on a windows machine because of older .net framework requirements which cannot be met on a Linux machine (or at least, I haven't figured out how - in particular CF)
+    - TODO: the following are still manual and need to be built into the `release` script:
+        - log4net.build: update package.version property
+        - log4net.shfbproj: update HtmlHelpName
+        - pom.xml: update version
 4. Sign release artifacts (zips & nupkg) under `build/artifacts`
     - eg `gpg --argmor --output log4net-2.0.123.nupkg.asc --detach-sig log4net-2.0.123.nupkg`
     - there is an accompanying `sign-log4net-libraries.sh` which you could invoke if you cd